1940 United States Senate election in Wyoming

 The 1940 United States Senate election in Wyoming took place on November 5, 1940.
 Democratic Senator Joseph C. O'Mahoney ran for re-election to a second full term.
 He faced Republican Milward Simpson, a member of the University of Wyoming Board of Trustees and a former State Representative, in the general election.
-Though the presidential election in Wyoming was relatively close, O'Mahoney outperformed President Franklin D. Roosevelt's narrow win, and defeated Simpson in a landslide to win his second term.
+Though the presidential election in Wyoming was relatively close, O'Mahoney outperformed President Franklin D. Roosevelt, and defeated Simpson in a landslide to win his second term.